-In line with LDP policy NE3 (Our Natural Heritage) all development proposals should make provision to achieve an overall biodiversity gain on their site, and in many cases it will be possible to achieve an increase in biodiversity through appropriate landscape design.
+In line with LDP Policy NE3 (Our Natural Heritage) all development proposals should make provision to achieve an overall biodiversity gain on their site, and in many cases it will be possible to achieve an increase in biodiversity through appropriate landscape design.
 New landscape planting and other landscape features including SuDS should integrate and link with the surrounding green space network.

-For more information on biodiversity and development refer to local development plan policy NE3 and the associated Aberdeen Planning Guidance on Natural Heritage.
+For more information on biodiversity and development refer to LDP Policy NE3 and the associated Aberdeen Planning Guidance on Natural Heritage.